SlimJallouli/stm32h573i_dk_iot_reference/provision_aws_single_script.md

 Then, in all cases, connect the board to your PC via the ST-Link USB port to power it and enable programming/debugging.

-## 2. Flash and run the project

-## 3. Provision Automatically with provision.py
+## 2. Provision Automatically with provision.py

 Before you begin, complete the following prerequisites: